 dismissal will appear on your public record and will be accessible to your

-For a list of DMV approved internet, home study and classroom courses, go to:
+For a list of DMV approved classroom courses, internet, and home study courses, go to:

 or call (916) 229-3126.